Statistical Bioinformatics Lab

 The difference in technology between bulk and sc/snRNA-seq data significantly diminishes the accuracy of current deconvolution methods.
 To address this issue, we've introduced DeMixSC, an innovative deconvolution approach that overcomes this challenge using an improved wNNLS framework.
 DeMixSC is distinguished by its accuracy in deconvolution and its generalizability to be applied to any large bulk cohorts.
 All it requires is a small set of benchmark dataset that match the tissue-type of the targeted large bulk cohorts.

-Click on the figure for software tool and paper preprint.
+Click for software tool and paper preprint.

 10Aug